ktor-doc-jp/ktor-doc-jp/pages/docs/Feature-Status-Pages.md

 summary:
 ---

-The StatusPages [Feature](Features) allows Ktor applications to respond appropriately to any failure state.
+The `StatusPages` feature allows Ktor applications to respond appropriately to any failure state.
 This feature is installed using the standard application configuration:

 ```kotlin
 fun Application.main() {